aprilabank/datastore.rs/README.md

 Serialisation to and from entities is performed via [serde]().

+# Rationale

+Several half-finished Datastore clients already exist for Rust, however they seem to have been generated from either the Google API description service and not work at all or from outdated gRPC definitions.

+In order to provide a nicely usable client and integration with the Rust ecosystem, e.g. Serde, hand-rolling a client seemed like the better option.
+Plus it's fun!

 # Authentication

 Ideally this would support all forms of authentication that the Google Cloud SDK